urigott/WhatsAppSender/readme.md

 2. Insert the required phone number
 3. WhatsApp will open on the required phone number chat

+Israel's international code (+972) is set as the default code.
+You may replace it if needed.
+In future versions I might add an option to change the default code.
+Don't hold your breath.

 ## Requirements

 Will only work on Android devices on which WhatsApp is already installed